Choosing a support

 Key Things to Remember:

-• Understand the therapist’s approach — psychodynamic, CBT, existential, person-centred, integrative — and see if it aligns with your temperament.
+Understand the therapist’s approach — psychodynamic, CBT, existential, person-centered, integrative — and see if it aligns with your temperament.

 So take the leap — gently, curiously, and hold on to the littlest spark of hope.
 You don’t have to believe that therapy will change you.
 You only need to be curious enough to see what happens if you let it.